formal-land/coq-of-ocaml/doc/docs/cookbook.md

 ```
 The annotation `{struct i}` specifies in Coq that the decreasing parameter is `i`.

-## Ignore complex functions
+## Ignored functions
 Sometimes definitions are too complex to translate to Coq, but we still want to go on with the rest of the files.
-A solution is to add the [coq_axiom_with_reason](attributes#coq_axiom_with_reason) to ignore a definition and replace it by an axiom of the same type.
+A solution is to add the [coq_axiom_with_reason](attributes#coq_axiom_with_reason) to ignore a definition and replace it with an axiom of the same type.

 For example, the following definition would not work in Coq as is it is, due to the use of GADTs:
 ```ocaml